War crimes of the Wehrmacht: Reprisals and the Holocaust

 At Mirgorod, the 62nd Infantry Division executed "the entire Jewish population (168 people) for associating with partisans".
 At Novomoskovsk, the 444th Security Division reported that they had killed "305 bandits, 6 women with rifles (Flintenweiber), 39 prisoners-of-war and 136 Jews".
 In revenge for a partisan attack that had killed one German soldier, the Ersatz-Brigade 202 "as an act of retaliation shot 20 Jews from the villages of Bobosjanka and Gornostajewka and burnt down 5 Jew-houses".
 Even more extreme was the case in Serbia, where the majority of the Jews there were murdered by the Wehrmacht, not the SS.

+Soviet officer Hersh Gurewicz recounts the horrors he witnessed while in the army.
+At the town of Rudnia, while active as a partisan, he described the body of a woman, "The body of a woman lay in the street.
+She was blonde, young, and must have been pretty, but her arms, extended upward, had no hands, and her legs had been cut off above the knees.
+Someone had slit her torso from navel to crotch with a bayonet or knife."

 At Šabac in Dulag 183, a German transit camp for POWs in World War II Serbia, which opened in September 1941 (and closed in September 1944), Partisan POWs and members of their families were held.
 It is estimated that more than 5,000 persons were executed, not counting Jews and Roma people.
 "Central European Jewish refugees, mostly Austrians, were shot by troops of predominantly Austrian origin in retaliation for casualties inflicted by Serbian partisans on the German Army".
 The orders issued by Field Marshal Wilhelm Keitel in September 1941 called for the German Army to shoot 100 Serbs for every German soldier killed by the Serb guerrillas and did not call for Jews to be singled out.
-Due to rampant anti-Semitism in the German officer corps, Serbian Jews were scapegoated and targeted for mass retaliatory shootings.
+Due to rampant antisemitism in the German officer corps, Serbian Jews were scapegoated and targeted for mass retaliatory shootings.
 German historian Jürgen Förster, a leading expert on the subject of Wehrmacht war crimes, argued the Wehrmacht played a key role in the Holocaust and it is wrong to ascribe the Shoah as solely the work of the SS while the Wehrmacht were a more or less passive and disapproving bystander.